 Skills and knowledge

-- understanding of the processes used to make products, and the ability to diagnose production problems
+- processes used to make plastic products, and the ability to diagnose production problems

-- knowledge of the heats and speeds needed for mechanical tasks such as welding
+- heats and speeds needed for mechanical tasks such as welding.

 - work in factories, processing plants and workshops

 - may work in smelly, noisy and dusty conditions.
 They may also work with toxic materials, which require the use of safety equipment